| | |

 I have chosen to demonstrate post stitches using the double crochet because it is one of the most common ways to work post stitches.

-The effect given by working around the post of a stitch can vary greatly depending on which traditional crochet stitch you are using – single crochet post stitches look fantastic and are well worth giving a try!
+The effect given by working around the post of a stitch can vary greatly depending on which traditional crochet stitch you are using and how you combine them with other stitches.

-Yarn over, insert hook behind the post of the indicated stitch (from front to back, then back to front, so the post is in front of the hook), yarn over, pull up a loop around the post of the stitch, *yarn over, pull through two loops* twice.
+1. Yarn over, insert hook behind the post of the indicated stitch (from front to back, then back to front, so the post is in front of the hook)

 The post will pull towards you as you work to create the cable effect.